PM For Ensuring Full Benefits Of Bumper Wheat Crop To Farmers - UrduPoint

 PM For Ensuring Full Benefits Of Bumper Wheat Crop To Farmers

-He expressed these views while talking to Caretaker Chief Minister (CM) Punjab Mohsin Naqvi who called on him here.
+He expressed these views while talking to Caretaker Chief Minister Punjab Mohsin Naqvi who called on him in Lahore today.

-During the meeting, the Punjab caretaker CM briefed the PM about the procurement of wheat production in the province.
+The Punjab caretaker CM briefed the Prime Minister about the procurement of wheat crop in the province.

-Shehbaz Sharif expressed satisfaction over the bumper wheat crop production in the province.
+Shehbaz Sharif expressed satisfaction over the bumper wheat produce in the province.

 Overall law and order situation in Punjab and other matters of mutual interest also came under discussion during the meeting.